jpdavesac/uploadWebsiteClimatecno/README.md

 # uploadWebsiteClimatecno
 My first ever website.
-Created with HTML and CSS Created for an air conditioning services enterprise located in Florianópolis - SC.
+Created with HTML and CSS.
+It was made for an air conditioning services enterprise located in Florianópolis - SC.